-The British population has voted to leave the EU, but in all likelihood the situation for British citizens will not change for several years.
-In order to formally announce the intention of withdrawing from the EU, the British government needs to begin the process laid out in Article 50 of the Lisbon treaty – it hasn’t done so yet and at the moment it is unclear when it will.
+The British population has voted to leave the EU, but in all likelihood the situation for UK citizens will not change for several years.
+In order to formally announce the intention of withdrawing from the EU, the UK’s government needs to begin the process laid out in Article 50 of the Lisbon treaty – it hasn’t done so yet.

-Once Article 50 is triggered, the EU and Britain have two years to negotiate Britain’s withdrawal; this period could be extended if all member states agree to it.
-During negotiations, Britain remains a member of the EU and British citizens retain all their rights under EU law, including that of free movement.
+Once Article 50 is triggered, the EU and UK have two years to negotiate the UK’s withdrawal; this period could be extended if all member states agree to it.
+During negotiations, the UK remains a member of the EU and UK citizens retain all their rights under EU law, including that of free movement.

 What is the current situation and what are the possible scenarios?

-It is currently unclear when Britain will leave the EU and under what terms.
+It is currently unclear when the UK will leave the EU and under what terms.
 In all likelihood, the situation will not change for several years.
 The official negotiations of Britain’s withdrawal have not yet begun; once they do, they will take at least two years.

 We currently consider the following four scenarios to be the most likely:

-- Complete exit – Britain reverts to the rules of the World Trade Organisation; non-EU immigration rules will apply to Brits in the Netherlands
+- Complete exit – the UK reverts to the rules of the World Trade Organisation; non-EU immigration rules will apply to Brits in the Netherlands

-- Britain and the EU enter into an agreement like the one the EU currently has with Turkey, which includes a customs union and more flexible immigration rules
+- The UK and the EU enter into an agreement like the one the EU currently has with Turkey, which includes a customs union and more flexible immigration rules

-- Britain and the EU enter into an agreement like the one the EU currently has with Switzerland.
+- The UK and the EU enter into an agreement like the one the EU currently has with Switzerland.
 Switzerland is a member of the EFTA but not the EEA.
-Residency rights of British citizens in the Netherlands would not change.
+Residency rights of UK citizens in the Netherlands would not change.

-- Britain and the EU enter into an agreement like the one the EU currently has with Norway, which would include British membership of the EEA, i.e. the single market.
+- The UK and the EU enter into an agreement like the one the EU currently has with Norway, which would include British membership of the EEA, i.e. the single market.
 Residency rights of British citizens in the Netherlands would not change.